DV

 Strategy & risk

-SCHD tracks Dow Jones U.S. Dividend 100 Index with a basket approach, while SPYD tracks S&P 500 High Dividend Index with a dividend approach.
-Beta is 0.59 for SCHD and 0.68 for SPYD, indicating SCHD is less volatile relative to the market.
+SCHD tracks Dow Jones U.S. Dividend 100 Index, while SPYD tracks S&P 500 High Dividend Index with a dividend approach.
+Beta is 0.56 for SCHD and 0.62 for SPYD, making SCHD the less volatile of the two by this measure.

 Fund details